lukwagoasuman/Security-Footage-Write-Up/README.md

-ffmpeg -framerate 10 -i image_%05d.jpg -c:v libx264 -pix_fmt yuv420p output.mp4
-#This is rebuild the files into one video
+#The command to rebuild the files into one video is also included in the script as comment ...
+Thanks!